iZ86/DIT2123OOM/README.md

 private Passenger[] passenger - Array of passengers, used to keep track of different passengers data.

+private int passengerIndex - Index for the passenger array.

 ### Methods

 public KioskCheckInModel() - Creates a KioskCheckInModel object to be used.

 public void setNumberOfPassengers(int numberOfPassengers) - Sets the number of passengers to be checked in.

-public void createPassenger(String bookingID, int passportNumber, String fullName, Bag[] bags) - Creates a passenger object that holds the data to be stored.
+public void insertPassenger(Passenger) - Inserts the passenger data's that needs to be stored.

 public String getBookingID(int passengerIndex) - Returns the bookingID of the passenger in Passenger[] passengers at passengerIndex.